geraud22/probe-schedule-client/README.md

-Use client.py to conveniently authenticate with, and query endpoints of the [Probe Schedule South Africa API](https://probeschedule.co.za/).
+Use ps.py to conveniently authenticate with, and query endpoints of the [Probe Schedule, South Africa API](https://probeschedule.co.za/).

 The tool will fetch data and write it to a relevant JSON file in the current working directory.